13 Best Small Towns in Montana

 The streets of Anaconda bear more history to explore.
 The town has four historic districts lined with antique Western facades.
 The Washoe Theater in Anaconda is particularly aesthetic, with its historic Art Deco design.
 The theater plays modern blockbuster movies throughout the week.
 Much like the Washoe Theater, the rest of the city also offers modern amusements in historical settings.

-This charming little town in central Montana lies at the foot of the Rocky Mountain Front.
-Pronounced "SHOH-toh," the town is a jumping-off point for big adventures.
+Pronounced "SHOH-toh," this charming little town in central Montana lies at the foot of the Rocky Mountain Front and is a jumping-off point for big adventures.

 Outdoor recreation is nearly endless from Choteau.
 Activities like hiking, fishing, and horseback riding are rampant during the summer.
 Visits to Choteau in the winter usually include skiing or snowmobiling.